Multi-dimensional analysis with Data Tables

 Within any column header, click the Options icon to:

-• Add Filter, which will apply a filter to the chosen field;
+• Add Filter, which applies a filter to the chosen field;

 • Duplicate or remove columns;